stencilproject/Stencil/README.md

 ### Tags

-Tags are a mechanism to execute a piece of code which can allows you to have control flow within your template.
+Tags are a mechanism to execute a piece of code, allowing you to have control flow within your template.

 ```html+django